MFC-R2 Analysis and Emulation

 - Line Signals - Allows for the possible signaling states used to set up and clear down the call, and various other events

-Line Signals are the ABCD bits of CAS in timeslot 16, which represents the states of the line.
-Although E1 Channel Associated Signalling (CAS) framing supports 4 signalling bits, only 2 of them (per direction) are used for R2 line signalling.
-Thus the signalling channels supporting the R2 line signalling protocol are referred to as Af and Bf in the forward direction, and Ab and Bb, in the backward direction.
+- Line Signals are the ABCD bits of CAS in timeslot 16, which represents the states of the line.
+Although E1 Channel Associated Signaling (CAS) framing supports 4 signaling bits, only 2 of them (per direction) are used for R2 line signaling.
+Thus the signaling channels supporting the R2 line signaling protocol are referred to as Af and Bf in the forward direction, and Ab and Bb, in the backward direction.
 The forward channel indicates the condition of the outgoing switch equipment and reflects the condition of the calling party's line.
 The backward channel indicates the condition of the called party's line.
-The following table summarizes the signalling states of a typical call.
+The following table summarizes the signaling states of a typical call.

 Different MFC-R2 Line Signaling states are as listed in the table

 - Inter Register signals – Allows selection signals and digits.
 The digits are used primarily to indicate the called number, but can also have other meanings.
 Signals sent by the originating point (switch) are called forward and signals sent by the terminating point are called backward).

 - These are 2 out of 6 inband multi-tone signals sent in both directions associated with the registers used to control the switching process.
 Some country specific implementations use less number of frequencies in the set.
 For example, India uses 2 out of 5 frequencies resulting in a total of 10 different tones for forward and backward signals respectively.
 (Signals sent by the originating point (switch) are called forward and signals sent by the terminating point are called backward) Each (forward and backward) has two lookup tables to assign/decode the meaning of each tone.
 They are Tables I and II for forward and A and B for backward.)
 The below Tables summarize the meanings of each of the tones.
 The meanings can however vary based on country specific implementation.